Ritiadhikari04/bbcnews-automated-tests/README.md

 `-Dregion=(i.e England, Scotland etc)` {for opening news by region test scenario, default is England}
 `-Dpostcode=(i.e postcode for local news)` {default is CB1}

-## Test Scenarios Covered
+## Test Cases
-Currently this project covers below test cases
+Project covers below test cases:
-- Search News Topic On the Main Page
+1. Search News Topic On the Main Page.
-- Navigation to SignIn Page, User SignIn/SignOut
+2. Navigation to SignIn Page and User SignIn/SignOut.
-- Search Local News By PostCode
+3. Search Local News By PostCode.
-- Selecting News Based on the `region` passed as the parameter to the program
+4. Selecting News Based on the `region` passed as the parameter to the program.

 ## Parallel Execution
 Project is using `TestNg` to run `test scenarios` parallely

+## Test Report
+Test report named "bbc-news-automated-tests-report.html" is generated in the output folder upon running the test cases.
+This report can be accessed to view the pass or fail steps and to analyze failures if any.